-Integrated Testing and Engineering Company of San Antonio (InTEC) completed a subsurface exploration and pavement thickness evaluation report (InTEC Project No. S211240-P dated September 10, 2021) at the above referenced project site.
-As requested, additional field investigations were performed at the street extension.
-The results with additional exploration are presented in this revised report.
+Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
+The results of the exploration are presented in this report.

 We appreciate and wish to thank you for the opportunity to be of service to you on this project.
-If we can be of additional assistance during the foundations explorations, and materials testing-quality control phase of construction, please call us.
+If we can be of additional assistance during the foundation explorations, and materials testing-quality control phase of construction, please call us.